danioprea/SQL_Rockbuster_Project/README.md

 ## Visualizations

 All visualizations are linked in [the data analysis presentation](https://github.com/danioprea/SQL_Rockbuster_Project/blob/main/Rockbuster%20Stealth%20Data%20Analysis%20Presentation%20-%20Dani%20Oprea.pdf) but can also be found at the link [here](https://public.tableau.com/shared/FWGWFGXBX?:display_count=n&:origin=viz_share_link).

+## Tools

+The tools I used in this project were:
+- PostgreSQL (pgAdmin 4)
+- Tableau